dynamsoft-docs/barcode-reader-docs/performance/speed.md

 There are 3 basic metrics for measuring the performance of a barcode reader application: speed, accuracy and read-rate.
 The Dynamsoft Barcode Reader SDK (DBR) has been carefully designed to have excellent performance in all three of these metrics.
 In this article, we try to investigate all the possible methods you can take to let DBR focus on **speed**.

 As the ultimate guide on how to configure DBR to realize its full speed potential, we will start with some common methods that are both simple and effective, and then delve into the various aspects of the barcode reading process defined by its algorithm.
-Lastly, we'll cover some uncommon methods which are useful in certain situations.
+Lastly, we'll cover some less-common methods which are useful in certain situations.

 > The following shows the definition of the three metrics.
 >